Jim Wallhead: Bellator MMA

-In his Bellator debut, Wallhead faced Abner Lloveras on February 9, 2019 at Bellator: Newcastle.
+In his Bellator debut, Wallhead faced Abner Lloveras on 9 February 2019 at Bellator: Newcastle.
 He won the bout via unanimous decision.

-Wallhead faced Giorgio Pietrini on May 4, 2019 at Bellator: Birmingham.
+Wallhead faced Giorgio Pietrini on 4 May 2019 at Bellator: Birmingham.
 He won the bout via unanimous decision.

 Cage Warriors

-Wallhead faced Daniel Skibiński at Cage Warriors 141 on July 22, 2022.
+Wallhead faced Daniel Skibiński at Cage Warriors 141 on 22 July 2022.
 He won the bout via TKO stoppage in the first round.

-Wallhead faced Mateusz Figlak for the Interim Cage Warriors Welterweight Championship on November 12, 2022 at Cage Warriors 146.
-He won the tilte and the bout, knocking out Figlak in the first round.
+Wallhead faced Mateusz Figlak for the Interim Cage Warriors Welterweight Championship on 12 November 2022 at Cage Warriors 146.
+He won the title and the bout, knocking out Figlak in the first round.

+Wallhead faced Rhys McKee on 29 April 2023 at Cage Warriors 153 in a unification of the Cage Warriors Welterweight Championship.
+Wallhead's corner threw in the towel at the end of the fourth round, with Wallhead retiring from MMA after the bout.

+Bare-knuckle boxing

+Wallhead is scheduled to make his Bare Knuckle Fighting Championship debut against Dawid Chylinski on 28 June 2025 at BKFC 77.